Khovanov homology and rational unknotting: Rational tangles and the -invariant

-So let us now assume that the statement holds for $x$.
-To show that the statement also holds for $1/x$, observe that the tangle diagrams $R(x)$ and $R(1/x)$ are related by mirroring at the line $\R\left(\begin{smallmatrix}1\\-1\end{smallmatrix}\right)$.
-Equivalently, one may first rotate $R(x)$ by $\pi / 2$, getting a tangle diagram $D_T$, and then switch all crossings in $D_T$, getting $R(1/x)$.
-For all three tangle diagrams $R(x)$, $D_T$ and $R(1/x)$, the base point is the lower left end point.
-Let $C$ be the zigzag complex homotopy equivalent to $[R(x)]^{\bullet}$, provided by the induction hypothesis.
-Since the Bar-Natan complex is defined geometrically, a complex $C'$ homotopy equivalent to $[D_T]^{\bullet}$ may be obtained from $C$ simply by rotating all crossingless tangle diagrams and all cobordisms in $C$ by $\pi/2$.
+So let us now assume that the statement holds for~$x$.
+To show that the statement also holds for~$1/x$, observe that the tangle diagrams $R(x)$ and $R(1/x)$ are related by mirroring at the line $\R\left(\begin{smallmatrix}1\\-1\end{smallmatrix}\right)$.
+Equivalently, one may first rotate $R(x)$ by~$\pi / 2$, getting a tangle diagram~$D_T$, and then switch all crossings in~$D_T$, getting~$R(1/x)$.
+For all three tangle diagrams~$R(x)$, $D_T$ and~$R(1/x)$, the base point is the lower left end point (as it is for all four-ended tangles, by the convention fixed at the beginning of this section).
+Let $C$ be the zigzag complex homotopy equivalent to~$[R(x)]^{\bullet}$, provided by the induction hypothesis.
+Since the Bar-Natan complex is defined geometrically, a complex $C'$ homotopy equivalent to $[D_T]^{\bullet}$ may be obtained from $C$ simply by rotating all crossingless tangle diagrams and all cobordisms in $C$ by~$\pi/2$.
 This switches \img{tangle0} and \img{tangleinfty}.
-The effect on cobordisms is a little more subtle, at least when one takes the action of $G$ into account: since the base point is not affected by the rotation, one finds (using the $4Tu$-relation, see \cref{fig:relations}) that the rotation sends $I$ to $I$, $S$ to $S$, $D\colon \img{tangleinfty}\to\img{tangleinfty}$ to $D\colon \img{tangle0}\to\img{tangle0}$, but $D\colon \img{tangle0}\to\img{tangle0}$ to $-D\colon \img{tangleinfty}\to\img{tangleinfty}$.
-However, because of the linear shape of $C'$, there is a simple change of basis that gets rid of the introduced minus signs, yielding a complex $C''$ isomorphic to $C'$.
-Finally, $[R(1/x)]^{\bullet}$ is homotopy equivalent to the dual of $C''$; naively, the dual of $C''$ is obtained by simply reversing the direction of all differentials.
+The effect on cobordisms is a little more subtle: since the base point always remains at the lower left end point, rotation by $\pi/2$ does not commute with the action of~$G$.
+Thus one finds (using the $4Tu$-relation, see \cref{fig:relations}) that the rotation sends $I$ to~$I$, $S$ to~$S$, $D\colon \img{tangleinfty}\to\img{tangleinfty}$ to $D\colon \img{tangle0}\to\img{tangle0}$, but $D\colon \img{tangle0}\to\img{tangle0}$ to $-D\colon \img{tangleinfty}\to\img{tangleinfty}$.
+However, because of the linear shape of~$C'$, there is a simple change of basis that gets rid of the introduced minus signs, yielding a complex $C''$ isomorphic to~$C'$.
+Finally, $[R(1/x)]^{\bullet}$ is homotopy equivalent to the dual of~$C''$; naively, the dual of $C''$ is obtained by simply reversing the direction of all differentials.
 As an upshot of this discussion, the dual of $C''$ is a zigzag complex corresponding to the zigzag graph obtained from $zz(x)$ by switching $\circ$ and $\bullet$ (the effect of the rotation) and redirecting all arrows (the effect of switching all crossings).
-This shows that the statement holds for $1/x$.
+This shows that the statement holds for~$1/x$.

-Let us now show that the statement holds for $x+1$.
-Let $T'$ be the tangle $R(x+1)$ equipped with the orientation induced by the orientation of $T$.
+Let us now show that the statement holds for~$x+1$.
+Let $T'$ be the tangle $R(x+1)$ equipped with the orientation induced by the orientation of~$T$.
 Let $\mathcal{D}$ be the 2-input planar arc diagram

 Then $T'$ is equivalent to $\mathcal{D}(T, R(1))$, and so $[T']^{\bullet} \simeq \mathcal{D}([T]^{\bullet}, B)$, for $B$ the Bar-Natan complex of a single crossing, which is, up to global shifts, equal to